 Read more about "Join by Norwegian Presence" (opened in a new window/tab)

-Exhibition curated by La Rivista del Colore about sustainable finishes.
-Besides showcasing their performance in terms of colour and perception, the event will be the occasion to open the discussion about this topic, that is more commonly discussed in the B2B environment.
+Exhibition about sustainable finishes curated by La Rivista del Colore.
+Besides showcasing the performance of sustainable finishing materials in terms of colour and perception, the event will be the occasion to discuss this topic, which is more commonly addressed in the B2B environment.

 Where: Alzaia Naviglio Grande 66